 The Caesars entertainment-owned property offers 2494 hotel rooms in its Glitzy V-shaped tower overlooking the strip and Bellagio Fountains.
 The Resort is a hub for entertainment with a host of A-list shows and residencies operating out of its famous Zappos Theatre.

-Attached to the resort is the Miricle Mile Shops, a sprawl of high-end shops, bars, and entertainment venues.
+Attached to the resort are the Miricle Mile Shops, a sprawl of high-end shops, bars, and entertainment venues.
 It’s a tantalizing prospect for fun-loving party-goers and most of the time is quite an inexpensive hotel as far as prestige Central Strip resorts go.

 For many, the resort is not the first choice and is often overlooked so we take a closer look to see if this could be the right hotel for your stay.
 It has some great upsides, but we also look at the cons, not everything is perfect about Planet Hollywood, but given the lower prices the trade-off may be worth the upside of the Hollywood Glam right in the heart of the Strip!

 Location of Planet Hollywood Las Vegas

 Location is probably the single most important factor when choosing a Hotel in Las Vegas.
-Many people fall foul of this by assuming things are all close together as really one a map that is how it appears.
+Many people fall foul of this by assuming things are all close together as really on a map that is how it appears.
 The main section of the Strip is over 3 miles in length, and choosing a hotel located at the end of the strip means huge treks in the sun, taxi or uber rides everywhere, or just staying in your resort.
 These are either exhausting, expensive, or dull options to choose from.
 So picking a Hotel that is really central means you are closer to more things and your ability to explore the Strip and its sights and attractions are far great.
 So how does Planet Hollywood measure up on this scale?